-How can an international festival of contemporary creative dance and theatre contribute to the well-being of the planet?
-Since 2015, the FTA has undertaken sustainability initiatives and sought to fulfill its mission in compliance with rigorous environmental ethics based on the principles of reduction at source, recycling, carbon emission offsetting, and increased stakeholder awareness.
+How can an international dance and theatre festival contribute to the well-being of the planet?
+Almost ten years ago, FTA embarked on a sustainability journey that started with measuring its impacts.
+Today, building on our various achievements and the progress we have made, we seek to fulfill our mission in compliance with rigorous environmental ethics, based on the principles of reduction at source, recycling, carbon emission offsetting, and increased stakeholder awareness.

-With the support of the Réseau des femmes en environnement and its Conseil québécois des événements écoresponsables, the FTA is pursuing efforts aimed at continuously improving its practices, especially with regard to hosting and presenting shows but also in terms of its relationships to the land and citizens.
-The FTA wishes to carry out its mission while respecting the environment and educating audiences through its programming and activities.
+With the support of the Réseau des femmes en environnement and its Conseil québécois des événements écoresponsables, FTA continues to improve its practices with regard to its programming and overall activities, as well as its relationships to the land and citizens.

-The FTA has a responsibility toward people and the planet that impels it to reduce the negative impact of its activities and optimize their positive outcomes.
+Recognizing its responsibility toward the planet and its inhabitants, FTA seeks to reduce the negative impact of its activities and optimize their positive outcomes.

 Accessibility and inclusion